SNU-ARC/L3/README.md

-# Accelerator-Friendly Lossless Image Format for High-Resolution, High-Throughput DNN Training
+# L3: Accelerator-Friendly Lossless Image Format for High-Resolution, High-Throughput DNN Training

-This is the repository for source code of "L3: Accelerator-Friendly Lossless Image Format for High-Resolution, High-Throughput DNN Training".
+This is the source code repository for L3, an accelerator-friendly lossless image format.

 The source code consists of independent encoder, decoder module, header file, and patch file for NVIDIA DALI.